syncfusion-content/blazor-docs/blazor/calendar/data-binding.md

 ## One-Way Binding

-We can bind the value to the Calendar component directly for `Value` property as mentioned in the following code example.
-In one-way binding, we need to pass property or variable name along with `@` (For Ex: "@DateValue").
+You can bind the value to the Calendar component directly for `Value` property as mentioned in the following code example.
+In one-way binding, you need to pass property or variable name along with `@` (For Ex: "@DateValue").

 ```cshtml
 @using Syncfusion.Blazor.Calendars